Skip to Main Content

 Loan term 10 years-20 years or 30 years 5 years-30 years Up to 30 years

-Repayment structure Interest-only payments during draw period, then interest and principal payments Principal and interest payments Principal and interest payments
+Repayment structure Interest only during draw period, then interest and principal payments Principal and interest payments Principal and interest payments

-Closing costs and fees Closing costs generally lower than a home equity loan, with potential to waive if HELOC is open for a period of time; annual and early termination fees 2%-5% of principal 2%-5% of principal
+Closing costs and fees Comparable to but generally lower than a home equity loan; annual and early termination fees 2%-5% of principal 2%-5% of principal

 Current interest rates HELOC rates Home equity loan rates Cash-out refinance rates